bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Background
 ~~~~~~~~~~

-The visual appearance of the legend background is controlled by a collection
+To control the visual appearance of the legend background, use a collection
 of `Fill Properties`_, prefixed with ``background_``.
 For instance, to set the
 color of the background, use ``background_fill_color``.
 To make the background
 transparent, set the ``background_fill_alpha`` to ``0``.